 Winter has definitely arrived here in Northern Illinois.
 It’s cold and daylight is in short supply so of course, I find myself making more soups, stews, and braises.

 On New Years Day I roasted a semi-boneless leg of lamb with garlic and herbs that we enjoyed immensely.
 (One year I made a whole leg of lamb for Thanksgiving and, while transferring the garlic and herb-rubbed hunk of meat to our 2nd refrigerator in our garage, the entire thing slid off the pan and almost ended up entirely on the garage floor.
 Ahh….memories.)

 Anyway, of course even the smallest lamb roast is too much for just my husband and I so I always turn the leftovers into a simple, rustic stew.
 This is a very simple lamb stew recipe but it’s packed full of flavor and oh, so easy to make.
-So, if you’re like me, and often wonder ‘what do I do with leftover lamb” here you go.
+So, if you’re like me, and often wonder “what do I do with leftover lamb” or “how do I make stew with leftover lamb” here you go.
 I know you’ll love this.

 Easy Lamb Stew Recipe

 - 1 tablespoon olive oil